addy2342/AddyOS/README.md

 - [ ] Testing by other Applications from Course Members (Mix and Match)

 - [ ] Deliverables
-  - [ ] Process with Managment and Semaphores
+  - [ ] Process with Management and Semaphores
   - [ ] Memory Management
   - [ ] Application
   - [ ] Everything